 Joining the Organ Donor Register

-Almost 5,200 people in the UK are waiting for a kidney transplant.
-Yet, due to a shortage of organs, only around 3,300 transplants are carried out each year.
+Around 5,000 people in the UK are waiting for a kidney transplant.
+Yet, due to a shortage of organs, only around 3,500 transplants are carried out each year.

 If your kidneys fail, you may need to have a kidney transplant.
 The number of people being treated for kidney failure in the UK has risen every year since 2006.
-And, the number of patients presenting with kidney failure is increasing consistently by 4% each year.
-If these numbers continue to rise, the demand for organs will significantly outstrip supply.
+And, the number of patients experiencing kidney failure is increasing each year.
+As these numbers continue to rise, the demand for organs continue to grow.

 Although the number of living donors is increasing, it remains essential that more people sign up to the Organ Donor Register.
-Those who choose to donate their organs could transform the lives of up to nine others when they die.
+Those who choose to donate their organs could transform the lives of many other people when they die.

-Remember, signing the Organ Donor Register is a personal choice, but you must have the conversation with your family and close friends to ensure they can give permission for your organs to be used in the event of your death.
-In the last five years, 500 families have declined the use of their loves one's organs despite them being on the Organ Donor Register.
+Signing the Organ Donor Register is a personal choice, but remember to have a conversation with your family and close friends to ensure they can give permission for your organs to be used in the event of your death.
+This is essential even when the new legistative changes come into place.
+In the last five years, hundreds of families have declined the use of their loves one's organs despite them being on the Organ Donor Register.